bbbburns/goodreads-to-obsidian/README.md

 	"![|60](" + cover + ")" as Cover,
 	link(file.link, title) as Title,
 	author as Author,
-	series.series_name + " " + series.series_num as Series
+	series_name + " " + series_num as Series
 FROM #book
 WHERE !contains(file.path, "Templates")
 SORT status ASC, file.ctime DESC
 ```
 ````

-Note: If you use nested properties for series, the All Books query would be as follows for series:
+Note: If you still use nested properties for series, the `All Books` query would be as follows for series:

 ```
 series.series_name + " " + series.series_num as Series